About

 Director of Construction

-Chris works closely with Levey Group’s design professionals, city and county personnel, and project managers and superintendents to provide Levey Group with efficient and high-quality construction.
-Chris also identifies value engineering opportunities, and ensures timely project completion.
+Chris works closely with all design professionals, city and county personnel, and the general and sub-contracting community to ensure Levey Group and its tenants receive high-quality and efficient design and construction services.

-Before joining Levey Group, Chris managed the interior build-out and ground-up construction of projects in Texas and Florida, ranging in size from $500,000 to over $30 million.
+Chris has more than 23 years’ experience in the commercial construction business.
+Chris has managed the interior build-out and ground-up construction of projects in Texas and Florida, ranging in size from $500,000 to over $50 million.

-Chris earned a degree in Construction Science from Texas A&M University.
+Chris earned a bachelor’s degree in Construction Science from Texas A&M University.

 Tammy Canterbury